nrkravikumar/Mulesoft-Fst/README.md

 # Day-14[04-08-2024]:
   - Different Scenario with error handlers in main flow and private flow
-  - First Successfull with sample eample on it
+  - First Successfull with sample example on it